Ayushman-Pyne/Obsidian-Brain/01 - Projects/Proj 1/Selection.md

 7. **Financial Prudence**: By selecting the right candidates from the outset, Samsung can minimize the costs associated with high turnover rates, frequent recruitment, and extensive training for new employees.

-**Process of selection during covid**
+### Selection Process During COVID

 1. **Virtual Interviews**: In response to social distancing measures, Samsung might have transitioned to conducting interviews virtually using video conferencing platforms, ensuring the continuity of the hiring process while prioritizing the safety of both candidates and interviewers.

 2. **Remote Evaluations**: Samsung may have deployed online assessments and simulations to appraise candidates' skills and competencies from a distance, upholding the rigorous standards of the selection process while adjusting to remote work conditions.